ORRIN G. HATCH COURTHOUSE ENTRY REQUIREMENTS

 - Please contact the assigned judge's chambers for additional information about a jury trial.

 MEDIA AND PUBLIC ACCESS TO HEARINGS

-- Unless sealed, hearings remain open to the public.
+- Unless sealed, all hearings—even when conducted remotely—remain open to the public.

 - To obtain electronic access to a hearing, please check the case docket in PACER, the court's daily calendar, or contact the chambers of the judge conducting the hearing.